XYHZJU/XYHZJU.github.io/_pages/about.md

 Personal Hobbies
 -----
 I like travelling, reading and photographing very much.
-For sports, I like to play tennis and football, and also I am a big football fan :large_blue_circle::red_circle: !
+For sports, I like to play tennis and football, and also I am a big football fan!

 News
 -----